-Deploying CDP in multiple AWS availability zones
+Deploying Cloudera in multiple AWS availability zones

 Single-AZ vs multi-AZ deployment

 Instances within a host group are distributed across availability zones equally, with the least used availability zone(s) preferred.
-For example, if there is a group of instances across three availability zones with 100 instances in AZ-1, 30 in AZ-2 and 30 in AZ-3, when an upscale of 10 nodes is requested, CDP provisions 5 instances in AZ-2 and 5 in AZ-3.
+For example, if there is a group of instances across three availability zones with 100 instances in AZ-1, 30 in AZ-2 and 30 in AZ-3, when an upscale of 10 nodes is requested, Cloudera provisions 5 instances in AZ-2 and 5 in AZ-3.

 When a failure happens and a cluster needs to be repaired, the replacement VMs are always provisioned in the same subnet and availability zone as the old ones since the detached disks can only be reattached to a VM in the same availability zone.
 This means that if there is an availability zone outage, cluster repair is not possible.